NextronSystems/analysis-cockpit-manual/baselining/case-intelligence.rst

    Case Intelligence Overview

-To create a case from the Case Intellignce, click on the name or the left arrow of a case.
+To create a case from the Case Intelligence, click on the name or the left arrow of a case.
 This will open the summary of the suggested case, including an example event.
 Verify the information and click ``Create Case``.